Proust Questionnaire

 The Proust Questionnaire is a set of questions answered by the French writer Marcel Proust, and often used by modern interviewers.

 Proust answered the questionnaire in a confession album—a form of parlor game popular among Victorians.
 The album belonged to his friend Antoinette, daughter of future French President Félix Faure, titled "An Album to Record Thoughts, Feelings, etc."

 The album was found in 1924 by Faure's son, and published in the French literary journal Les Cahiers du Mois.
-It was auctioned on May 27, 2003 for the sum of €102,000 ($113,609.46USD).
+It was auctioned on May 27, 2003, for the sum of €102,000 (US$113,609.46).

 Other historical figures who have answered confession albums are Oscar Wilde, Karl Marx, Arthur Conan Doyle, Stéphane Mallarmé, Paul Cézanne, Martin Boucher and Enzo Kehl.